 - 1. At the fire alarm, all students will rise and walk to the nearest exit according to previous instructions. - 2.
 Teachers will make sure all room windows are closed, all students exit, lights are turned off and the room door is closed.
 Students may be assigned to assist. - 3.
-Teachers having classes will take a student roster list with them. - 4.
-Classroom teachers will make sure their class is a safe distance away from the building and take an oral roll call from the roll book to account for students. - 5.
-Everyone will exit the building, and no one will re-enter until authorized by the principal or his/her designee. - 6.
+Teachers having classes will take their roll book with them. - 4.
+Teachers on prep periods will station themselves in the hallways to assist in keeping order. - 5.
+Classroom teachers will make sure their class is a safe distance away from the building and take an oral roll call from the roll book to account for students. - 6.
+Everyone will exit the building, and no one will re-enter until authorized by the principal or his/her designee. - 7.
 Everyone will exit when the fire alarm sounds regardless of the length of the horn sounding.
 No one is to assume that any alarm is caused by a faulty system.